campanam/RatesTools/README.md

 Pipeline to calculate de novo mutation rates from parent-offspring trios

 This README provides basic details for installing, configuring and running the pipeline.
-Detailed documentation is available for the [Ruby scripts](doc/ruby_scripts.md) included in this package and for the [pipeline's operation](doc/pipeline_details.md).
+Detailed documentation is available for the [Ruby and R scripts](doc/ruby_r_scripts.md) included in this package and for the [pipeline's operation](doc/pipeline_details.md).

 ## Creative Commons 0 Waiver
 ![image](https://user-images.githubusercontent.com/19614608/118704084-bf02f280-b7e4-11eb-8d59-0ce648313d9e.png)